Upgraded Snapmaker 2.0 A350T with CNC, Laser and 3D Printing Modules

 CNC Module Testing – Cutting

-The first thing I want to mention is that the MDF Wasteboard was so good that in no way did I want to scratch it with the random test cutting jobs.
-So, I found a way to elevate material by placing something between the work bed and the material.
+The first thing I want to mention is that the MDF Wasteboard was so good that I did not want to scratch it with the random test-cutting jobs.
+So, I found a way to elevate the material by placing something between the work bed and the material.
 As a result, the Wasteboard remained unscratched.

 Instead of cutting a demo model, I tried to recreate our house door number, and here is the result.